wadimw/dell-7577-hackintosh/README.md

 * You need to place actual drivers and kexts into Clover/drivers and Clover/kexts/Other; It's best to download kexts from their developers in the newest version.
 * example.config.plist does not contain full SMBIOS information, so that You won't use my serials.
 Rename it to config.plist, open with Clover Configurator, re-select SMBIOS and generate new serials [etc](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/).
 You can obviously skip that, but then You won't be able to use iMessage etc.

 According to some, this config works properly with i7 configs as well as 1050.
 I don't know if it will for You, try it.
+I also suppose You should change SMBIOS from MacBookPro14,1 to MacBookPro14,3 for an i7.

 I am attaching my ready Clover folder under Releases.
 Note however that I advise against ever using whole config blindly - in particular You should always download all kexts directly from their developers and use latest available versions.